esune/aries-rfcs/concepts/0441-present-proof-best-practices/README.md

 > **Question:** Is it ever appropriate to interpolate a default non-revocation interval, or does the absence of any specifically or generally applicable non-revocation interval signify an explicit expectation of an irrevocable credential?
 Note that any item may carry restrictions by credential definition for precise formulation.

 > **Working Hypothesis:** To minimize the available surface for tamperning, provers should never assume default behaviour for non-revocation intervals as above.
 Since provers must prefer revocable credentials where they can, the absence of a non-revocation interval on a presentation request signifies a requirement for irrevocable credentials.

+> **Emiliano's Note:** the above working hypothesis seems to clash with the previous recommendations, see [Requested Item Has Generally Applicable Non-Revocation Interval](#requested-item-has-generally-applicable-non-revocation-interval) and [All Non-Revocation Intervals are Inapplicable to Requested Item](#all-non-revocation-intervals-are-inapplicable-to-requested-item).

 ### Verifiers and Presentations